KDT Nacional: History

 KDT Nacional Sporting Club was founded on January 1, 1931, by Gualberto Lizárraga.
-During the 1940s, it participated in the Regional League of Lima and Callao until 1950 when it won the title of this tournament and was promoted to the Second Division of Peru.
-In the 1954 tournament, it had its first major campaign in that category, competing for the title until the final date alongside Unión Callao, which ultimately achieved promotion.
+During the 1940s, the club competed in the Regional League of Lima and Callao, and in 1950 it won the championship, earning promotion to the Peruvian Second Division.
+In the 1954 season, KDT Nacional enjoyed its first notable campaign in that category, remaining in contention for the title until the final matchday alongside Unión Callao, which ultimately secured promotion.

-In the 1959 Second Division, KDT Nacional lost the promotion to the First Division after a 1-0 defeat in the final match against Mariscal Sucre, with whom they shared the first place until that date.
-In the 1961 tournament, KDT Nacional won the Second Division title by defeating Unidad Vecinal No. 3 with a score of 2-1 in the final match, earning promotion to the First Division over Association Chorrillos.
-Following its promising entry into the First Division, KDT Nacional struggled, finishing in 8th place in the 1962 tournament, with 4 wins, 8 losses, and 6 draws.
+In the 1959 Second Division, KDT Nacional narrowly missed promotion to the First Division after suffering a 1–0 defeat against Mariscal Sucre in the decisive match, having been level on points at the top of the table.
+The club achieved redemption in 1961, winning the Second Division title with a 2–1 victory over Unidad Vecinal No. 3 in the final match and securing promotion ahead of Association Chorrillos.
+However, its return to the top tier proved challenging, as the team finished eighth in the 1962 season, recording four wins, eight losses, and six draws.

-After two seasons at the bottom of the table, it was relegated to the Second Division in 1964, having won only one match out of the 22 played that season.
-In the 1967 Second Division, KDT Nacional won the championship again, over Independiente Sacachispas, and was promoted to the First Division, where it remained until the 1969 Descentralizado tournament.
-In that year, it finished last in both the first stage and the relegation round, losing its category.
-In the Second Division, it only competed in the 1970 edition, as it was relegated along with Huracán San Isidro, returning to the Callao League.
+After two consecutive seasons near the bottom of the standings, KDT Nacional was relegated in 1964, having won only one of its 22 matches that year.
+The club returned to prominence in 1967 by winning the Second Division championship once again, surpassing Independiente Sacachispas and earning promotion to the First Division.
+It remained in the top flight until the 1969 Descentralizado tournament, where it finished last in both the initial stage and the relegation round, resulting in another demotion.
+The following year, KDT Nacional competed in the Second Division but was relegated once more, alongside Huracán San Isidro, returning to the Callao League.